Rabbi Yehuda Petayah zt”l’s Tikkun Niftarim

 - Some of the funds will be used for the seudat mitzvah (meal with the blessings in their merit) following the Tikkun.

 - In the event that there are extra funds that are left, they will be used for distribution of Torah lessons, printing of books and other acts of charity to those in need.

 This Tikkun will be led by Rabbi Ofer Erez Shlit”a, along with other esteemed Rabbis and Torah scholars.

-To submit a name of a friend or a loved one, please contact us:
+Submit a name of a friend or a loved one in the form below or contact us:

 firstname.lastname@example.org US: 1-347-873-1222 IL: 058-632-2207